Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Chattanooga, Tennessee Ranked
+Top Grease Trap Cleaning Companies in Chattanooga, Tennessee Ranked

 For any restaurant, food truck, or commercial kitchen in Chattanooga, managing fats, oils, and grease (FOG) is a critical operational and regulatory requirement.
 Proper grease trap and interceptor maintenance is not just about avoiding unpleasant odors or slow drains; it's a mandatory part of protecting the city's sewer infrastructure from costly blockages and overflows.
 Local regulations enforced by the City of Chattanooga and the Hamilton County Water and Wastewater Treatment Authority (WWTA) set clear standards for equipment, cleaning frequency, and record-keeping.
 Non-compliance can result in significant fines, emergency cleanup charges, and even the termination of sewer service.
 This guide outlines what Chattanooga food service establishments need to know about grease trap service, from local codes to best practices for maintenance.